bitrise-io/devcenter/_articles/en/builds/available-environment-variables.md

 These Environment Variables are available everywhere, even if you run the build on your own computer, using the [Bitrise CLI](https://www.bitrise.io/cli).

-{% include collapse.html title="$BITRISE_TRIGGERED_WORKFLOW_ID" content="The ID of the Workflow that was triggered.
+{% include collapse.html title="$BITRISE_TRIGGERED_WORKFLOW_ID" content="`$BITRISE_TRIGGERED_WORKFLOW_ID`: The ID of the Workflow that was triggered.
 This env var is exposed regardless of whether the Workflow was triggered manually or automatically. "%}

-{% include collapse.html title="$BITRISE_TRIGGERED_WORKFLOW_TITLE" content="The title of the Workflow that was triggered - if it has a title, which is completely optional.
+{% include collapse.html title="$BITRISE_TRIGGERED_WORKFLOW_TITLE" content="`$BITRISE_TRIGGERED_WORKFLOW_TITLE`: The title of the Workflow that was triggered - if it has a title, which is completely optional.
 This env var is exposed regardless of whether the Workflow was triggered manually or automatically." %}

-{% include collapse.html title="$BITRISE_BUILD_STATUS" content="The current status of the build.
+{% include collapse.html title="$BITRISE_BUILD_STATUS" content="`$BITRISE_BUILD_STATUS`: The current status of the build.
 The available options are:

 * 0: Successful.
 * 1: Failed.

 A successful current status means that none of the previous Steps in the build failed."%}

-{% include collapse.html title="$BITRISE_SOURCE_DIR" content="Path to the base working directory.
+{% include collapse.html title="$BITRISE_SOURCE_DIR" content="`$BITRISE_SOURCE_DIR`: Path to the base working directory.
 By default, it's the directory where Bitrise runs
 (for example, your repository root), unless you provide a different value.
 This can be overwritten during the build, which will change the working directory for subsequent Steps in the build. "%}

-{% include collapse.html title="$BITRISE_DEPLOY_DIR" content="Path to the directory that stores artifacts and files for deployment.
+{% include collapse.html title="$BITRISE_DEPLOY_DIR" content="`$BITRISE_DEPLOY_DIR`: Path to the directory that stores artifacts and files for deployment.
 It's a temporary directory created by the Bitrise CLI by default, and can be overwritten before starting the Bitrise CLI.
 The **Deploy to Bitrise.io** Step looks for your build artifacts - such as an IPA or APK of the app -, test results, and other files in this directory." %}

-{% include collapse.html title="$CI" content="Indicates whether the Bitrise CLI is running in CI (Continuous Integration) mode.
+{% include collapse.html title="$CI" content="`$CI`: Indicates whether the Bitrise CLI is running in CI (Continuous Integration) mode.
 Value can be `true` or `false`.
 It is false if, for example, your run Bitrise on your own computer." %}

-{% include collapse.html title="$PR" content="Indicates whether the Bitrise CLI is running in PR (Pull Request) mode.
+{% include collapse.html title="$PR" content="`$CI`: Indicates whether the Bitrise CLI is running in PR (Pull Request) mode.
 Value can be `true` or `false`.
 Running in Pull Request mode means that Bitrise builds your code in the state as if the Pull Request was already merged. " %}

 ## Exposed by Bitrise.io